keboola/developers-docs/extend/custom-science/r/index.md

 The name of the class `CustomApplicationExample` is completely arbitrary and is defined in [`R/myApp.R'](https://github.com/keboola/docs-custom-science-example-r-subclass/blob/master/R/myApp.R#L6).
-The application code itself is formally different as all the methods are in the class, so instead of: @@@@@
+The application code itself is formally different as all the methods are in the class, so instead of:

     app <- DockerApplication$new(datadir)
     app$readConfig()
     data['double_number'] <- data['number'] * app$getParameters()$multiplier

-You use only:
+You use only within the body of `CustomApplicationExample`’s `run` method:

     readConfig()
     data['double_number'] <- data['number'] * getParameters()$multiplier